RMWinslow/mynotes/_posts/class/2021-2-8-fatih-skewness.md

 The upfront payment is set in equilibrium so that doing both loses you money in expectation.

 Options create stange nonlinearities in payoff structure.

+---

+HP filter can distort underlying data.
+Can induce random walk in data that has no random walk.
+Simple version of detrending to look at growth rates?

+Sometimes people will come into the neighborhood of a magnificent finding, but they won't spend enough time there being angry and poking and tinkering.